A Public Space

 There are presently no open calls for submissions.

 A Public Space is an independent literary and arts print magazine.
 The next reading period is May 2024.

 Guidelines for Submitting Work

-Please submit only one (1) story or essay at a time; or up to five (5) poems.
+For prose: please submit only one (1) story or essay at a time.
 Additional submissions will be returned unread.
 Only previously unpublished work will be considered.
 Simultaneous submissions are allowed, but if your piece is accepted elsewhere we ask that you please withdraw it from our system.
-Novellas and novel excerpts are always welcome.
-Translations are welcome, but it is the translator’s responsibility to secure rights to the work.
+Novellas and novel excerpts are welcome.
+Translations are welcome and should be accompanied by a copy of the original.
+It is the translator’s responsibility to secure rights to the work.

 For poetry: please submit up to five (5) poems in one document.
 Only one submission at a time is allowed; additional submissions will be returned unread.
 Only previously unpublished work will be considered.
 Simultaneous submissions are allowed, but if a poem is accepted elsewhere, we ask that you withdraw your submission from the system or, if you've submitted multiple poems, that you add a note to your submission letting us know which poem(s) you are withdrawing.
 Translations are welcome, but it is the translator's responsibility to secure rights to the work before it is submitted.

 We suggest reading recent issues of A Public Space to acquaint yourself with work the magazine has published.
 Subscriptions are available here.
 We have also made a selection of pieces from the magazine available as part of our Public Access series, including:

 “The Green Man” by Amy Leach

 “A Man on the Grass” by John Haskell

 “Sitting: A Position Paper” by Denise Scott Brown